The Archimedean limit of random sorting networks: The integral transform formula

+Note that the time $T_a$ may not exist, in which case we set $T_a = \infty$.
+We should have that

-Now, the ``amount of time" that $Y$ spends at height $a$ is inversely proportional to its speed at that location.
-Therefore the distribution of $|Y'(T_a)|$ should be a size-biased version of the distribution of $Y'(0)$ given that $Y(0) = a$.
+Now, the ``amount of time" that $Y$ spends with $|Y| = a$ is inversely proportional to its speed at that location.
+Therefore the distribution of $|Y'(T_a)|$ should be a size-biased version of the distribution of $Y'(0)$ given that $|Y(0)| = a$.
 Hence,

 where $\hat{\mu}_+$ is the size-biased distribution of $\mu_+$ (we define this formally in the next paragraph).
 Finally, we can also calculate $\prob(m(Y) > k | \; m(Y) > a)$ using Theorem \ref{T:max-height}.
 This gives that